MYGA Fixed Rate Annuities

 Fixed Indexed Annuities

-We believe that there is a lot of mis-information and confusion being spread when it comes to annuities.
+We believe that there is a lot of misinformation and confusion being spread regarding annuities.

-For some investors, we may recommend Fixed Indexed Annuities, if appropriate for their particular situation, objectives, and risk tolerance.
+For some investors, we may recommend fixed indexed annuities (FIA), if appropriate for their particular situation, objectives and risk tolerance.
 We believe it is the only tool available to the retirement planner that can provide 100% protection against loss of principal, while at the same time providing growth potential by tracking an equity index, like the S&P 500.
-Some Fixed Index Annuities may also have options that can provide a lifetime income stream.
+Some fixed index annuities may also have options that can provide a lifetime income stream.

-If used appropriately for investors with specific needs and objectives, the FIA may be an effective tool in the retirement planner’s toolkit.
+If used appropriately for investors with specific needs and objectives, a FIA may be an effective tool in the retirement planner’s toolkit.

 A fixed indexed annuity earns interest by participating in the positive movement of a market index like the S&P 500.
 The specific returns generated will depend on the terms and conditions of the policy.
 However, the returns will never be negative because the annuity contract guarantees protection against market losses.